 There have been no changes in our "internal control over financial reporting" (as defined in Rule 13a-15(f) of the Exchange Act) that occurred during the period covered by this Quarterly Report on Form 10-Q that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-We have not experienced any material impact to our internal control over financial reporting to date as a result of employees working remotely due to the COVID-19 pandemic.
+We have not experienced any material impact to our internal control over financial reporting due to the COVID-19 pandemic.
 We are continually monitoring and assessing the COVID-19 pandemic's effect on our internal controls to minimize the impact to their design and operating effectiveness.